-Up to 1,500 former employees, volunteers for police force could receive settlements totalling $100 million after Federal Court certified class-action suit
+As many as 1,500 former employees and volunteers for police force could receive settlements totalling $100 million after Federal Court certified class-action suit

 Angel Bespflug, a lawyer for the plaintiffs, says as many as 1,500 claimants may be eligible for settlements that could have a total value of as much as $100 million, but that will depend on how many substantiated claims are received.

 Bespflug told a news conference she is hopeful the settlement will provide closure for women who experienced gender or sexual-orientation harassment in an RCMP workplace.

 A news release from Klein Lawyers says the settlement includes a confidential independent claims process led by female assessors with eligible payments ranging from $10,000 to $220,000 for a proven claim.